nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2017-12-03-single-variable.md

 # Single Variable Regression

-Since this is the very first tutorial in this book and no knowledge is assumed about machine learning or TensorFlow, this tutorial is a bit on the long side.
+Since this is the very first tutorial in this guide and no knowledge is assumed about machine learning or TensorFlow, this tutorial is a bit on the long side.
 This tutorial will give you an overview of how to do machine learning work in general, a mathematical understanding of single variable linear regression, and how to implement it in TensorFlow.
 If you already feel comfortable with the mathematical concept of linear regression, feel free to skip to the TensorFlow [implementation](#implementation).

 ## Motivation